Gautam9981/CAD/README.md

 Made a basic load functionality, in the sense that for dxf, it says it is loaded, while for stl, it lists every vertice in the file.
 I haven't been able to edit them as of yet, so that will be my next set of steps.
 I also made a feedback form, as shown below:
 [Feedback Form](https://forms.gle/KznSDYzDjYr6YmGV7) (This form is fully optional, and will only be used to determine what set of features should be included)

+Day 7 (6/16/25)

+I've only edited the compilation documentation, by removing slackware (May add it back in the future, once I figure out the packaging instructions properly), and I edited the Nix compilation set of instructions, as there are at least two options of getting the same thing (nix-env and editing /etc/nixos/configuration.nix)